 Written by Marko Berrak-Tinaz

-MARKO, 21, is a fourth year Undergraduate student at the University of Toronto, currently completing an Honours Bachelor of Arts Degree in Environmental and Indigenous Studies with a minor in Human Geography.
-Marko is a dedicated advocate for children living in Canada’s child welfare system.
+MARKO, 21, is a fourth year undergraduate student at the University of Toronto, currently completing an Honours Bachelor of Arts Degree in Environmental and Indigenous Studies with a minor in Human Geography.
+He’s a dedicated advocate for children living in Canada’s child welfare system.
 His passions lie in the well-being of children, environmental sustainability, and Indigenous relations, and he aspires to explore the capacity in which access and changes to education can help children in and out of care reach their full potential.
-Marko currently sits on our Young Person’s Advisory council and strives to use this position to empower others, pay it forward, and most importantly, stand up for kids.
+Marko currently sits on our Young Person’s Advisory Council and strives to use this position to empower others, pay it forward and, most importantly, stand up for kids.

 “You alone are enough, you have nothing to prove to anybody.” – Maya Angelou